 Our research and development expenses consist primarily of costs incurred for personnel-related expenses for our technical staff, including salaries and other direct personnel-related costs.
-Additional expenses include consulting and professional fees for third-party development resources.
+Additional expenses include consulting and professional fees for third-party development resources and cloud hosting providers for development environments.